shanemileham/shanemileham.github.io/_kb/social/questions.md

 ## INPUT

+For old friend: What have you learned since we last talked?

 Important Things Learned
 "What's the most unexpected thing you've learned along the way?"
 "If you could call yourself five years ago and had 30 seconds, what would you say?"